PIH/petl/README.md

 different variables that can configure the job template.
 Any aspect of the yaml configuration, or any nested configuration files can refer to a variable as ${variableName}, and this will be replaced by the specified value for each iteration.

-Like the job-pipeline job, an iterating-job also defaults to executing on job at a time, in series, in the order each iteration is listed in the configuration file, and will only execute jobs if those defined before it in the list execute successfully.
-One can modify this behavior to run the listed jobs in parallel and independently of the success of prior jobs by setting the ```maxConcurrentJobs``` property to a value greater than 1.
+Unlike the job-pipeline job, an iterating-job will attempt to execute each job iteration, regardless of whether other iterations have failed.
+By default, only one job is executed at at time, but this can be modified to allow more than one iteration to execute in parallel by adding a ```maxConcurrentJobs``` configuration property to a value greater than 1.

 ```yaml
 maxConcurrentJobs: 5